EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 When building modules, try to make them as realistic as possible.
 The domain should be the same or analgous to your domain by default, although you can shift this per candidate too.
 The tasks should be representative of the work required to do the job.

 For our job, we could really use someone with strong API Design and high-quality execution.
-Let's set up an interview that highlights the cadnidates "API Design" and "TDD" skills.
+We also want to assess how well they will work in a remote environment.
+Let's set up an interview that highlights the candidate's "API Design", "Testing", and "Technical Writing" skills.

 <details open>
-<summary>🗓 <b>Subject: Interview Agenda</b></summary>
+<summary>✉️ <b>Subject: Interview Agenda</b> [Sean -> Jessie]</summary>

 > *To: Jessie*<br>
 > *From: Sean*<br>